eXascaleInfolab/PyExPool/README.md

 		single-threaded worker, all units should be used for the multi-threaded apps.
 	sequential  - sequential or cross nodes enumeration of the CPUs in the NUMA nodes:
-		None  - undefined, interpreted as crossnodes (the most widely used on servers) False  - crossnodes
+		None  - undefined, interpreted as cross-nodes (the most widely used on servers) False  - cross-nodes
 		True  - sequential

 		For two hardware threads per a physical CPU core, where secondary HW threads